-The Role of Product Management
+Clarifying the Role of Product Management

-When discussing Product Management as a role, I think it is helpful to begin with a definition of the object which we are managing – the product.
+When thinking about Product Management as a role, it is helpful to begin with a definition of the object which we are managing – the product.
 I define a Product as a solution offered to a market, to enable or make efficient a specific customer need or desire.
 Implicit in this definition, Product Managers identify an under-served market segment, understand their needs and how to solve them, figure out how to differentiate the solution in the marketplace, and then take that solution to market at scale, such that we’re creating a valuable solution at a relatively low cost that will resonate with a broad audience.

 This definition is intentionally rooted in a Marketing perspective, which is the origin of Product Management.
-In fact, if you go back to the 1930s, Product Management began in the Brand Marketing department of Proctor & Gamble, as a way to vertically scale the Brand Marketing department, allowing individual “brand men” as they were called, to go deep and truly own every aspect of a product, from understanding their market, to production, and taking that product to market.
+In fact, if you go back to the 1930s, Product Management began in the Brand Marketing department of Procter & Gamble, as a way to vertically scale the Brand Marketing department, allowing individual “brand men” as they were called, to go deep and truly own every aspect of a product, from understanding their market, to production, and taking that product to market.
 Inherently then, Product Management is looking at the Product from the perspective of the Marketing Mix 4P’s.

 The mission of the Product Manager in this context, was to understand everything about their market and then ensure the correct product was built.
 Product would speak with customers, go deep on customer and competitive research, and spend time in the field to understand why customers behaved as they do.
-And thus, the value proposition of the Product Manager to the organization was to ensure the success of the product, principally through ensuring product-market fit, and reducing the risk of investing significant resources into building something that no want would buy.
+And thus, the value proposition of the Product Manager to the organization was to ensure the success of the product, principally through ensuring product-market fit, and reducing the risk of investing significant resources into building something that no one would buy.
 The Product Manager would then shepherd the product through development and taking the product to market, ensuring the end-to-end loop was successful, and adapting or correcting course where needed.

 History of Product Management